Texas Senate Bill 321 has passed. What does that mean for you, your families, and Texas taxpayers? Here's everything you need to know:

 Senate Bill 321 aims to create a cash balance retirement plan for incoming state employees effective September 1, 2022.
 The new plan would not impact current state employees.
 This chart compares existing ERS pension groups 1-3 and the new group 4 for new state employees starting September 1, 2022:

-The ERS pension fund is not actuarially sound, will run out of money in 2061, and has approximately $15 Billion in debt, which accrues $1.5 Billion additional debt each biennium.
-ERS requested $510 million additional funds each year to address the pension debt or, in the alternative, approve a plan to become actuarially sound.
-The Senate would not provide the funding necessary to pay off the debt or create a plan to pay off the debt without pension reform.
+The ERS pension fund is not actuarially sound, has approximately $15 Billion in debt and accrues $1.5 Billion additional debt each biennium.
+SB 321's passage ensures that ERS receives $510 million additional funds each year to address the pension debt and also institutes a new plan that would help achieve solvency.
+The Senate would not provide the funding necessary to pay off the debt without pension reform.
 A cash balance pension plan was chosen as the alternative best suited for future state employees.

 Why is this important to current state employees?

 The Legislature views salary, pension, and insurance funding as related issues.
 They budget for pension and insurance benefit payments before considering across-the-board pay raises for state employees.
 TPEA worked to address the ERS funding issues so that the Legislature can direct their attention to state employee pay raises and other issues significant to the state workforce.

 Why is this important to current retirees?